-If you’ve never made a cake roll before and are scared to death to try OR have attempted to make a cake roll before and have failed, don’t you fret.
-I got your back!
+If you’ve never made a cake roll before and are nervous to try OR have attempted to make a cake roll before and have failed, don’t worry.
 Together, we’re going to make the most irresistible red velvet cake roll Christmas has ever seen.

 And it all starts with a deep breath.
 Take one!
 Because making a red velvet cake roll is not as tricky as it looks.
 It just takes a little patience.

 Let’s jump right in because there are a million step pictures to get through.
 Like most jelly roll type cakes, this is a sponge cake.
-But with a delicious red velvet flavor!
 There’s cocoa and vanilla, a little brown sugar, with a slight tang from buttermilk.
-It’s a light and airy cake, leavened mostly by the air whipped into the eggs in step 4.
-We’re talking lots of air– 5 full minutes of beating 4 eggs together.
+It’s a light and airy cake, leavened mostly by the air whipped into the eggs.
+We’re talking lots of air—5 full minutes of beating 4 eggs together.
 This is the bulk of the cake batter.